 another third, and the other third is left to this day, and it is of that part which was aloft, and its circumference is three days’ walk.*

-*”…circumference is three days walk,” may indicate three stations of doctrine for the whole of the ziggurat.
-The first two levels would introduce the new theology, with the top being the final worship area, probably sourcing Egyptian roots.
-In other words, a world-wide religion was being created.
-This comment is speculative, but various descriptions indicate the labor and intensity of the Hamite commitment.
+*”…circumference is three days’ walk,” may indicate three stations of doctrine for the whole of the ziggurat.
+The first two levels would introduce the new theology, with the top level serving as the final worship area, likely drawing inspiration from Egyptian roots.
+In other words, a worldwide religion was being created.
+This comment is speculative, but various descriptions indicate the labor and intensity of the Hamite commitment, and as they conquered to spread their religion.

 39 And many of the sons of men died in that tower, a people without number.

 Many historical theories surround Nimrod.
-One most popular is that Nimrod is borrowed from the Gilgamesh legend.
-Another is that Nimrod or Gilgamesh is actually Sargon.
+One most obvious is that Nimrod is borrowed from the Gilgamesh legend.
+Another is that Nimrod or Gilgamesh is Sargon.
 Both Gilgamesh and Nimrod are considered men of great size, which indicates the perversion of the human race by the fallen angels, later referred to in the Anakites and Raphaim, as well as Og of Bashan, considered to be the last of the giants.
-The theory that Nimrod is actually Cush was covered earlier in this article.

 The more critical issue within biblical recounting deals with the moral and spiritual history of what would later become the Israelites.
-Early chapters in the Hebrew Bible seek to anchor a narrative consistent with later Judaic principles and illustrations of biblical truth or sound spiritual reasoning.
-Thus, Nimrod, even if transposed from Gilgamesh, becomes more important to the spiritual narrative than specific historical accuracy.
-However, biblical as well as many historical scholars accredit the Nimrod narrative.
+Early chapters in the Hebrew Bible aim to establish a narrative that aligns with later Judaic principles and illustrates biblical truth or sound spiritual reasoning.
+Thus, Nimrod, even if derived from Gilgamesh, becomes more critical to the spiritual narrative than the pursuit of specific historical accuracy.
+However, biblical as well as many historical scholars, accredit the Nimrod narrative.

-Nimrod’s pagan legacy indicates a return to a past perhaps more comfortable, visible, and recognizable, than the spirit which moves like the wind, unseen, but also whose works can be observed.
-Tangible gods are bound by their tangibility, the unseen God of One is unbounded, and remains the Creator of All, in All, and that includes us.
+Nimrod’s pagan legacy suggests a return to a past perhaps more comfortable, visible, and recognizable than the spirit that moves like the wind, unseen, yet whose works can be observed.
+Tangible gods are bound by their tangibility; the unseen God of One is unbounded and remains the Creator of All, in All, and that includes us.

 God Bless!